 a.
 2016-2017 Active basketball red-shirts are also not eligible to play basketball.

 b.
 If you are on the roster you are not eligible.

 i.
 If asked about playing and you lie you will not be allowed to play intramural sports

 for the rest of the semester.

 c.
 Professional and ex-professional Athletes are also ineligible from playing.

 d.
 No more than one ex-basketball player per team will be permitted to play.
 Also if the team is going to play with multiple ex-players only one will be allowed to play in that game.
 You will only be allowed two ex-basketball players per team.

 e.
 All other players on the team must sign a form saying that they are not an ex-athlete.
 If we find out this is not true then all games that person played in will be forfeits and that person may be removed from intramurals.

 f.
-You cannot have more than two former/current football players on your roster.
+You cannot have more than three former/current football players on your roster.
 A football player is anyone who was on a football roster at any university at any time.